ZomboBombo/Pixel-Art-App/README.md

 ---

-The original idea for this application belongs to the educational organization «HTML Academy».
+The original idea for this application belongs to the educational organization «HTML Academy»...